psastras/sarif-rs/serde-sarif/README.md

 );
 ```

-Because many of the [Sarif] structures contain many optional fields, it is
+Because many of the [Sarif] structures contain a lot of optional fields, it is
-often convenient to use the builder pattern to contstruct these fields.
+often convenient to use the builder pattern to contstruct these structs.
 Each
 structure has a [Builder] with a default.

 ## Example